-The Carver College of Medicine’s Radiation Sciences RT to BS online program is for registered radiologic technologists and nuclear medicine technologists who wish to earn a Bachelor of Science degree with a major in radiation sciences by distance education.
+The Carver College of Medicine’s Radiation Sciences RT to BS online program is for registered radiologic technologists, radiation therapists, and nuclear medicine technologists who wish to earn a Bachelor of Science degree with a major in radiation sciences by distance education.

 The program requires a minimum of 120 s.h.
-Students who successfully pass the American Registry of Radiologic Technologists (ARRT) radiography, ARRT nuclear medicine, or NMTCB nuclear medicine board certification exam are awarded 60 s.h. of credit.
-They also are awarded credit for equivalent course work that is prerequisite to entering the major.
+Students must successfully pass the American Registry of Radiologic Technologists (ARRT) (R), radiation therapy (T), nuclear medicine (N), or NMTCB nuclear medicine board certification exam.
+60 semester hours are awarded for radiography; 45 semester hours are awarded for radiation therapy or nuclear medicine.
+Students are also awarded credit for equivalent course work that is prerequisite to entering the major.
 Upon admission to the major, students complete an online modality, advanced courses, and electives for graduation.

-Students choose one of five modalities: computed tomography (CT), magnetic resonance imaging (MRI), cardiovascular interventional (CVI), breast imaging (BI), or a multi-modality option.
+Students choose coursework in: computed tomography (CT), magnetic resonance imaging (MRI), cardiovascular interventional (CVI), and/or breast imaging (BI).
 The modalities do not require an internship.
+There are on-campus practicums available, which are optional.

-Iowa's RT to BS online Radiation Sciences Program has an excellent reputation and grants 60 s.h. of credit for the ARRT(R) registry certification.
+Iowa's RT to BS online Radiation Sciences Program has an excellent reputation and grants 60 s.h. of credit for the ARRT(R) registry certification and 45 s.h. of credit for radiation therapy (T) or nuclear medicine (N).

 The program is sponsored by the University of Iowa Carver College of Medicine.
-Faculty are affiliated with the Department of Radiology and University of Iowa Hospitals and Clinics (UIHC), one of the nation’s largest public university teaching hospitals.
+Faculty are affiliated with the Department of Radiology and University of Iowa Health Care (UIHC), one of the nation’s largest public university teaching hospitals.
 These connections and the program’s location on the University of Iowa health sciences campus provide a wealth of world-class resources and learning opportunities for students.

 Information